ekaterinailin/AltaiPony/paper.md

-`AltaiPony` is based on `lightkurve` [@lightkurve2018], and can access most features that are implemented in it, which makes it an accessible tool for new users who are already familiar with the software. `lightkurve` is a versatile Python package for light curve handling that includes visualization, basic tools for
-de-trending, transit detection, and asteroseismology.
-It is the most widely used software for handling Kepler, K2, and TESS data. `AltaiPony` derives its main class `FlareLightCurve` directly from `lightkurve`'s `LightCurve` and its mission-specific versions.
+`AltaiPony` is based on `lightkurve` [@lightkurve2018], and can access most features that are implemented in it, which makes it an accessible tool for new users who are already familiar with the software. `lightkurve` is a versatile Python package for light curve handling that includes visualization, basic tools for de-trending, transit detection, and asteroseismology.
+It is the most widely used software for handling Kepler, K2, and TESS data. `AltaiPony` inherits its main class `FlareLightCurve` directly from `lightkurve`'s `LightCurve`, and its mission-specific derivatives.

 `AltaiPony` was designed to be used by astronomers as a one stop shop solution that covers the essential steps of a typical flare study.
-We begin with adaptations of common de-trending tools like the Savitzky-Golay filter from `lightkurve.flatten()`, and K2SC [@aigrain2016; @k2sc2016].
+We begin with adaptations of common de-trending tools like the Savitzky-Golay filter from `lightkurve.flatten()`, and K2SC [@aigrain2016].
 We tailored them to preserve flare signal, and remove astrophysical and instrumental variability.
 The design also allows users to add their own custom de-trending functions to `FlareLightCurve.detrend()`.

-After de-trending, `FlareLightCurve.find_flares()` returns the occurrence times of all flares found in the residual light curve using a adjustable iterative sigma-clipping procedure [@davenport2016], along with amplitude, duration, and relative flare energy.
+After de-trending, `FlareLightCurve.find_flares()` returns the occurrence times, amplitudes, durations, and relative energies of all flares above the detection threshold in the residual light curve using an adjustable iterative sigma-clipping procedure to identify candidate events[@davenport2016].

-As measured flare amplitudes and durations are different from their intrinsic properties due to various astrophysical and instrumental effects, `AltaiPony` features an injection-recovery pipeline for synthetic flares with visualization aids to quantify the cumulated effects introduced by light curve specific noise patterns, time sampling, and the de-trending and flare finding procedure of choice. `FlareLightCurve.sample_flare_recovery()` yields the synthetic data that `FlareLightCurve.characterize_flares()` uses to determine the recovery probability and energy bias of the candidates in the original light curves.
+Usually, the measured flare amplitudes and durations differ systematically from their intrinsic properties due to the astrophysical and instrumental properties of the light curves in which they were found.
+Therefore, `AltaiPony` features an injection-recovery pipeline for synthetic flares with visualization aids that quantifies the cumulated effects of noise patterns, time sampling, de-trending and flare finding procedure of choice.
+`FlareLightCurve.sample_flare_recovery()` generates the synthetic data and performs the full flare search.
+The resulting sample can be used to determine the recovery probability and energy bias of the candidates in the original light curve.

 Flare frequency distributions (FFDs) follow a power law in energy $E$: